PDAL/PDAL/doc/stages/writers.las.rst

   the result of using :ref:`filters.splitter` or :ref:`filters.chipper`.
   [Required]

+forward
+  List of header fields whose values should be preserved from a source LAS file.
+The option can be specified multiple times, which has the same effect as listing values separated by a comma.
+The following values are valid:
+  'major_version', 'minor_version', 'dataformat_id', 'filesource_id',
+  'global_encoding', 'project_id', 'system_id', 'software_id', 'creation_doy',
+  'creation_year', 'scale_x', 'scale_y', 'scale_z', 'offset_x', 'offset_y',
+  'offset_z'.
+In addition, the special value 'header' can be specified, which is equivalent to specifying all the values EXCEPT the scale and offset values.
+Scale and offset values can be forwarded as a group by using the special values 'scale' and 'offset' respectively.
+The special value 'all' is equivalent to specifying 'header', 'scale' and 'offset'.
+  If an option is specified explicitly, it will override any forwarded value.
+  If a LAS file is the result of multiple LAS input files, the values to be forwarded must match or they will be ignored.

 minor_version
   All LAS files are version 1, but the minor version (0 - 4) can be specified with this option.
 [Default: 3]

 software_id
   String identifying the software that created this LAS file.
+  [Default: PDAL version num (build num)]"

 creation_doy
   Number of the day of the year (January 1 == 0, Dec 31 == 365) this file is